atomone-hub/atomone/x/gov/README.md

 `Abstain` option allows voters to signal that they do not intend to vote in favor or against the proposal but accept the result of the vote.

+At the end of the voting period, if the percentage of `No` votes (excluding `Abstain` votes) is greater than a specific threshold (see [Burnable Params](#burnable-params) section), then the proposal is considered as SPAM and its deposit is burnt.

 #### Weighted Votes

 [ADR-037](https://github.com/cosmos/cosmos-sdk/blob/main/docs/architecture/adr-037-gov-split-vote.md)